mailplane/mailplane.github.com/_posts/help/2020-11-09-apple_silicon_compatibility.md

 - faq
 ---

-Unfortunately we haven't been able to make Mailplane 4 fully compatible with upcoming Apple Silicon Macs but we're working on it.
+Unfortunately we haven't been able to make Mailplane 4 fully compatible with upcoming Apple Silicon Macs, but we're working on it.

 It's a major undertaking and might take a few more months until we're ready to share something.
 Don't hesitate to write us to [support@mailplaneapp.com](mailto:support@mailplaneapp.com) if you're interested in a preview version.